arunisean/crd/README.md

-KEYWORDS=keyword1,keyword2  # Keywords used for filtering articles (comma-separated) THREADS=10  # Number of threads used for concurrent processing of RSS feeds DATE_RANGE_DAYS=7  # Date range (in days) for retrieving articles from RSS feeds
+KEYWORDS=keyword1,keyword2  # Keywords used for filtering articles (comma-separated) THREADS=10  # Number of threads used for concurrent processing of RSS feeds DATE_RANGE_DAYS=7  # Date range (in days) for retrieving articles from RSS feeds RATING_MODEL=gpt-3.5-turbo  # Model used for rating articles SUMMARY_MODEL=gpt-4o  # Model used for summarizing articles TRANSLATION_MODEL=gpt-4o  # Model used for translating content
 ```
 ## Usage

 ### Preparation